paezha/Accessibility-Sobi-Hamilton/README.md

 of the program’s equity stations.
-The BFCA approach, combined with pycnophylactic interpolation, enabled us to measure accessibility on a micro scale which better reflects the scale at which walking takes place and avoids the “absorption of disparities,” as articulated by Chen et al. (2019) and elsewhere in the transportation literature (National Academies of Sciences 2004; Rowangould, Karner, and London 2016).
+The BFCA approach, combined with pycnophylactic interpolation, enabled us to measure accessibility on a micro scale which better reflects the scale at which walking takes place and avoids the “absorption of disparities”, as articulated by Chen et al. (2019) and elsewhere in the transportation literature (National Academies of Sciences 2004; Rowangould, Karner, and London 2016).
 Our method also considers potential demand and supply, as well as congestion